caltechads/sphinxcontrib-jsonglobaltoc/README.md

 documentation, then it's pretty difficult to make that not render properly into ``globaltoc``.

-But if you want nexted toctrees, if you don't construct your pages properly, you'll get a mess in ``globaltoc``.
+But if you want nested toctrees, if you don't construct your pages properly, you'll get a mess in ``globaltoc``.

-Let's say you are writing a book with pages for chapters, and pages for sections (in chapters) .
-You want the ections to appear as children to the chapters, and to not appear in the global table of contents as siblings of the chapters.
+Let's say that you are writing a book with pages for chapters, and pages for sections (in chapters) .
+You want the sections to appear as children to the chapters, and to not appear in the global table of contents as siblings of the chapters.

-To do that in Sphinx, you have to make the root doc `.. toctree::` that list only the chapters pages and have the proper heading denoting that it is the top of the document, then have the chapter pages each have toctrees that list their own section documents.
+To do that in Sphinx, you have to make the root doc `.. toctree::` that lists only the chapter pages, then have the chapter pages each have toctrees that list their own section documents.

 ### An example